 We are not only involved in studies of monozygotic twins，early-onset patients，and children at a high risk in Japan, but also in an international joint research project of the WHO as a center in charge of operations.

-Since the 2011 fiscal year, we have been conducting the clinical trial of D-cycloserine for negative symptoms such as avolition, flattening of affect, and poverty of thought and cognitive dysfunction of schizophrenia.
-We also have been treating patients with schizophrenia with clozapine, which has been approved for refractory schizophrenia.
+We have been treating patients with schizophrenia with clozapine, which has been approved for refractory schizophrenia.
 We have started getting systematically involved in the treatment of patients complaining of pain or dysesthesia in oral regions in liaison with the Dental Hospital, which is the unique characteristics of our university.
+In the lesion of Sleep and Epilepsy, we have board certified specialist.
 In the 2014 fiscal year, we started the psychoeducational program for patients with bipolar disorder, which focuses on the prevention of relapse.
 In addition, there is an increasing number of liaison activities for the prevention of delirium especially in the surgical wards, the intervention to patients with suicide attempts in the emergency room, and the mental support for peripartum patients in cooperation with the staffs.